hw35/Project-Blackjack/README.md

 # Blackjack Game
-* Computer plays for dealer and player in rounds of Blackjack
+* Computer plays for dealer and player in rounds of Blackjack under a set strategy
 * Numbers of rounds, decks used, and traces are set by user input

 ### Software Requirement